We support women and girls in war and crisis zones

 Search

-Gender-based violence is widespread in Iraq, women’s rights NGOs are increasingly targeted.
+Gender-based violence is widespread in Iraq.
+Increasingly, NGOs who advocate for women and girls are being targeted.

 Group photo of staff at the Iraqi women’s rights organisation EMMA.

 Peace is not settling on Iraq.
 Years of sanctions, armed conflicts and political instability have left their mark.
-Many women in central Iraq and in the autonomous Kurdistan Region of Iraq (KRI) in the north are very restricted when it comes to their opportunities for a self-determined life and personal development.
+In both parts of the country – central Iraq and the autonomous Kurdistan Region of Iraq (KRI) – patriarchal norms and ongoing conflicts make it impossible for many women to live a self-determined life.

-Women and girl refugees from Syria and inside Iraq face strong threats of sexualised violence.
 Gender-based violence is widespread in Iraq.
-Religious fundamentalists, the state and armed militia are increasingly targeting civil society forces who work to uphold women’s and human rights.
-In spite of these threats, women’s rights defenders are continuing to stand up for an equitable and safe life for women and girls.
+In particular, women and girl refugees, many of whom are from Syria or displaced within Iraq, face strong threats of sexualised violence.
+Religious fundamentalists, the state, and armed militia are increasingly targeting civil society organisations and activists who work to uphold women’s and human rights.
+In spite of the threats, activists are continuing to stand up for an equitable and safe life for women and girls.

 Consultant from Iraq